ProSource | 10/13/2015 | Project Tips

 Remember the days of purchasing an entire room of furniture in one fell swoop?
 When the couch pattern matched the fabric in the chairs, and all the tables were part of a matching set?
 Even the drapes matched.

 These days, we’re more likely to pull a room’s décor together slowly, gathering favorite pieces over time.
-Your living room might be made up of an antique cart turned coffee table from your trip to Italy, a leather trunk nestled near a cozy inherited reading chair, and a wrought iron desk purchased from a favorite store.
+A living room might be made up of an antique cart turned coffee table from a trip to Italy, a leather trunk nestled near a cozy inherited reading chair, and a wrought iron desk purchased from a favorite store.

 It all works because those cherished pieces are grounded by a unifying theme or color scheme.

 The same goes for kitchens.
 Mixing wood finishes keeps things interesting and gives a room character.
-Follow these five tips for creating a kitchen that looks pulled together and speaks to your own design sensibilities.
+Follow these five tips for creating a kitchen that looks pulled together and speaks to a homeowners design sensibilities.

 Furniture Inspired Design